eteran/quixey/README.md

 was fun to develop.

-An interesting property of the implementation of the `auto` keyword is that since it is defined as assuming the type of the first assignment to it **not** is that it can have a different type in different scopes...
+An interesting property of the implementation of the `auto` keyword is that since it is defined as assuming the type of the first assignment to it, is that it can have a different type in different scopes...
 But it can never change types in a given scope.
 For example:

 	auto foo(int x) {